So, CFA exam fees can really add up. Therefore, before you get into the details on how to apply, consider how much the CFA will cost you.

 You may want to check out this page on CFA testing windows for the deadlines.

 The cost of ebooks is included in the exam fee.
-If you pick the print version, you’ll need to pay US$150 on top.
+If you don’t like to study from PDFs, you can pick up a printed version of the CFA curriculum.

 |# months before exam date||8.5 months||3.5 months||2.5 months|